 LAUNCHing Bright Ideas – Currently, this program is running in nine Hamilton County High schools to engage interested and motivated students with a simulated entrepreneurship experience that provides real-world lessons needed to start a business.
 Over the course of a semester, the program immerses students in business fundamentals like market opportunities, innovation, viability, feasibility and business plan development.
 Working in teams and mentored by business leaders, the students pitch their business plans at the end of each semester as part of a regional competition.
 Selected schools will participate in a training, and receive curriculum material and suggested implementation plan.
 The course is designed to be conducted approximately three hours a week for 14 weeks with high school juniors or seniors, but this can be adapted to fit each school’s unique schedule.
 A shortened introductory version held over one day is also available.

-Fathom – Fathom is a social enterprise to inspire and equip young people as architects for the 21st century and leaders for sustainable and equitable communities, companies and commodities.
+Fathom – Fathom is a social enterprise aimed at inspiring and equipping young people as architects for the 21st century and leaders for sustainable and equitable communities, companies and commodities.
 Fathom’s Change Agents curriculum and project-based learning framework prepares young people to develop transferable skills for work-life success, spanning student learning from the classroom to their local communities and workplaces.
 Over the course of six modules, students explore topics and produce deliverables to promote personal and professional alignment, civic engagement and entrepreneurial problem-solving for local change.
-As a DEP Curriculum Partner, Fathom will work to train facilitators across three sites and support schools in designing and implementing a plan to administer Change Agents in their classrooms. *Please note Fathom is only available to schools in the Tri-Cities area for Spring 2019.
+As a DEP Curriculum Partner, Fathom will work to train facilitators across sites and support schools in designing and implementing a plan to administer Change Agents in their classrooms. *Please note Fathom is only available to schools in the Tri-Cities area for Spring 2019.

 Dev Catalyst – Dev Catalyst began in 2013 with the mission of improving technology education and growing tech talent among West Tennessee students.
 Since then, students from across Tennessee and beyond have joined the program.
 Dev Catalyst works to cultivate student tech talent in web development, physical computing, UX and data management.
 Dev Catalyst is rooted in developing student coders who are marketable in today’s workforce and offers three high school competition categories: Raspberry Pi with Python, Novice Web Development and Data Development.
 They also offer Raspberry Pi Workshops that function as a great way for students to get an exciting introduction.
 The Dev Catalyst program requires one full semester for successful implementation, however, the Raspberry Pi workshops only require one day.